constantinevassil/tc-kubernetes-virtualbox-macos/PersistentVolume-hostPath/README.md

 # PersistentVolume-hostPath
-create a hostPath PersistentVolume.
+Create a hostPath PersistentVolume.
 Kubernetes supports hostPath for development and testing on a single-node cluster.
 A hostPath PersistentVolume uses a file or directory on the Node to emulate network-attached storage.

 # Configure a Pod to Use a PersistentVolume for Storage